 The birth of the Classic

 The Fjällräven Classic started in the early 2000s, inspired by Swedish landscapes and the freedom of spending several days on the trail.
-The earliest Classics were built to encourage more people to get out into the mountains, with Kungsleden (the King’s Trail) becoming a key part of the event story.
+The earliest Classics were built to encourage more people to get out into the mountains, with Kungsleden becoming a key part of the event story.

-In the first years, participant numbers were modest (152 finishers is often cited for an early Swedish route).
-Over time, it grew into an international series, while keeping the same founding idea: shared time outside, moving under your own steam, and learning what matters in your kit.
+In the first years, participant numbers were modest.
+Over time, the event grew into an international series while keeping the same founding idea: shared time outside, moving under your own steam and learning what matters in your kit.

 Sustainability and Leave No Trace